-After your first mammogram, you will be offered an appointment every two years until age 69.
+After your first mammogram, you'll be offered an appointment every 2 years until you're 69 years of age.

 Before your appointment

-You should phone the screening unit before your appointment if you:
+You should contact us before your appointment if you:

-- have breast implants - you will still be able to have a mammogram
+- have breast implants - you’ll still be able to have a mammogram

 - had a mammogram recently